sahilsanjeeb/GRIP-INTERN-TASK-1/README.md

 score based upon the number of hours they studied.
 This is a simple linear regression task as it involves just two variables.
+# GRIP-INTERN-TASK-2
+To predict the optimum number of clusters and represent it visually,of the given data set.
+USING KMEANS